metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 The Vikings have a nascar package where Danielle Hunter and Za'Darius Smith line up as defensive tackles on third downs.
 Interesting concept being employed by Ed Donatell here.
 I don't think Zimmer had anything like this in his defensive playbook.

-Minnesota has been fairly stout against Green Bay's runners so far.
+Minnesota has been fairly stout against Green Bay's runners early on.
 Let's see if they can sustain this level of defense into the fourth quarter.

-Strong-side runs seem to be effective against Minnesota's defense.
+Never mind....strong-side runs seem to be effective against Minnesota's defense.

 As expected, Aaron Rodgers is having some serious trouble producing anything in the passing game without Davonte Adams, Marquez Valdes-Scantling, and Allen Lazard.
 Too many passes are being thrown to his tailbacks, something I don't really remember seeing much from Rodgers before.